lawrennd/finx/docs/usage.md

 ## Budget Management (Planned)

 The `budget` command will help you track income and expenses.
+This feature is currently planned but not yet implemented.

 ### Planned Subcommands